Practical DDD in Golang: Module

 Module could potentially be considered as a candidate for a separate Bounded Context, and future architectural

 decisions might involve moving it elsewhere.
-The decision to split the shopping
+The decision to split the shopping and customer Modules was based on

 their distinct functionalities and the ability to work with them independently without affecting each other.